1. Goals

 to get a shell prompt in case a build failure occurs.

-Alternatively, one can reuse last build enviroment or create a new one by using the
+Alternatively, one can reuse the last build environment or create a new one by using the

 --shell